Top 10 FAQs about Immigrating to Canada

 - Express Entry – The new Canadian immigration system which is designed to select skilled workers for immigration to Canada.
 It includes the following programs:

-- Federal Skilled Worker Visa (FSW) – The most sought after program, as the Canadian government is hoping to attract qualified foreign workers.
+- Federal Skilled Worker Visa (FSW) – The most sought after program, as the Canadian government is hoping to attract qualified foreign workers;

-- Provincial Nomination Programs (PNP) – To promote workers in required occupations across all of the Canadian provinces in Canada.
+- Provincial Nomination Programs (PNP) – To promote workers in required occupations across all of the Canadian provinces in Canada;

-- Student Visa – which allows you to legally study and work in Canada, and in some cases to be able to stay and work for up to three additional years after graduation.
+- Student Visa – Which allows you to legally study and work in Canada, and in some cases to be able to stay and work for up to three additional years after graduation;

-- Quebec Skilled Workers Program – Conducted through the Quebec province, hoping to attract as many qualified foreign workers.
+- Quebec Skilled Workers Program – Conducted through the Quebec province, hoping to attract as many qualified foreign workers;

 In order to answer this question, we have to know more about you and evaluate your specific case.
-As you can see above, there are a variety of visas and programs for immigration to Canada.
-Depending on your specific details and requirements, our experienced Regulated Canadian Immigration Consultants (RCIC) will evaluate your profile during the initial assessment process, and will recommend the best immigration route suited for you and your family.
+As you can see above, there are a variety of visas and programs available for immigration to Canada.
+Depending on your specific details and requirements, our experienced Regulated Canadian Immigration Consultants (RCIC) will evaluate your profile during the initial assessment process and will recommend the best immigration route suited for you and your family.
 Upon completion of the assessment, the RCIC will assist you with the preparation and submission of the required applications for your immigration to Canada.

 The Comprehensive Ranking System (CRS) is a points-based system that is used to assess and score a candidate’s profile to rank them in the Express Entry pool.
 Candidates are assessed by the following criteria:

-- education and other factors
+- Education and other factors

 Different fees are charged by the Canadian government for the submission of applications.
-This is not unique to the Canadian government, as many countries require application fees be paid to the governing authority.
-The fees can range from being only a few hundred to thousands of dollars, depending on which visa program you are applying for and your family size and age (fees for children are lower than for adults.)
+This is not unique to the Canadian government, as many countries require application fees to be paid to the governing authority.
+The fees can range from being only a few hundred to thousands of dollars, depending on which visa program you are applying for, your family size and age (fees for children are lower than for adults).
 Payment is usually made when you send in your application and documents, but it really depends on the specific visa or program.
 You can pay the fee by credit card, bank draft, check or money order, in Canadian dollars.

 An important point to note is that government fees are nonrefundable.
 This is why it is so vitally important to ensure your application is submitted correctly, with accurate information and at the correct time.
 Failure do to so will likely result in your application being denied, meaning you will lose any fees paid to the Canadian government.
-Our agents do our best to ensure that our client’s applications are submitted correctly, increasing the chances of a successful application.
+Our agents do their best to ensure that our client’s applications are submitted correctly, increasing the chances of a successful application.

 Professional immigration services fees depend on your specific case, along with various factors such as:

-- the visa you applied for
+- The visa you applied for;

-- your family size
+- Your family size;

-- the complexity of your individual case
+- The complexity of your individual case; and

-- your economic situation
+- Your economic situation